 Multiple Doors.
 The next level of wired access control is for two or more doors, each having their own access control reader and locking mechanism.
-A power supply can be shared between doors as long as there is sufficient amperage to power all doors at the same time.
+A power supply can be shared betweeb doors as long as there is sufficient amperage to power all doors at the same time.

 At this level, multiport controller platforms are capable of controlling access, managing alarms and interfacing with an array of reader devices.
 Many multiport controller platforms are scalable to incorporate up to 64 doors using dual sub controller card reader interface panels for additional openings.
 Single sub controller card reader interface panels are available for odd numbers of doors.

 These panels are available from access management companies, software providers, card access control systems manufacturers and locksmith distributors to control access.
 The panels must be configured to the software to operate with the users, the locks and the reader devices.
 Functionality of the locks is determined by these companies.

 Once the panels have been configured, they are installed along with the chosen access control hardware.
 After they have been wired, the access control software is set -up and programmed to the doors, readers and locks.
 Then the users are programmed as individuals or in groups.
 An administrator or locksmith can manage the access control system.

 Wired access control systems require wiring run from the power source to the lock mechanisms, alarm relays and readers.
 Depending upon the locations, running wiring can be easy or difficult.
 In addition, the choice of lock mechanisms can determine if the job is wired or wireless.